 FACT adopt a logical approach to beliefs, so that a belief is the application of a truth value to a declarative statement.
 Here, a statements are ground atoms corresponding to instantiation of predicates and relations.
 The set of all such statements is referred to as the Herbrand Base (HB).
 An assignment of truth values to all the statements in a formal language is called an interpretation of that language.
 We can assign truth values to statements or claims directly or by observation from a given text using information extraction tools (IE).
 In addition, we can infer the truth value of other statements by checking whether there are interpretations that are consistent with these observations and a set of background knowledge constraints in the form of logical rules defining key concepts and relations.
-Because we cannot assume that the observations are entirely accurate; we adopt a notion of approximate consistency; we will attempt to make assignments of truth values to each element of a given set of statements by finding an interpretation, in relation to the HB, which is maximally consistent.
+Because we cannot assume that the observations are entirely accurate; we adopt a notion of a given set of statements by finding an interpretation, in relation to the HB, which is maximally consistent.
 For this, we will relax the definition of an interpretion to allow for truth values in the interval [0,1], and then apply Probabilistic Soft Logic (PSL) to identify maximally consistent truth value assignment.